PHPOpenDocs/PHPOpenDocs/src/Learning/docs/php_for_people_who_know_how_to_code.md

 ### [Laravel](https://laravel.com/)

-Symfony is an highly opinionated framework for making PHP web applications and set of components.
+Laravel is an highly opinionated framework for making PHP web applications and set of components.

 ### [Slim](https://www.slimframework.com/)